turunenv/ohtu-s23-miniprojekti/README.md

 The app will open to the starting menu:
 ```
 Type "help" to list commands and their descriptions
-Command (add or list or delete or file)
+Command (add or list or delete or file or tag or search)
 ```

 If you type ***help*** the app prints the following: